poorva342/Dance-academy-website/README.md

 views/ : Directory holding Pug templates for HTML rendering.

-dance.avif, miguel-angel-hernandez-Nwc-Z3_aEvw-unsplash.jpg : Dance-related images used in the website.
-package.json, package-lock.json: Node.js project configuration files.
+dance.avif, miguel-angel-hernandez-Nwc-Z3_aEvw-unsplash.jpg:  Dance-related images used in the website. package.json, package-lock.json: Node.js project configuration files.

 Features
 1. Home Page
 The home page introduces visitors to the website and provides an overview of various dance forms and classes offered.
-2. Login System
-Users can create accounts and log in to access additional features or personalized content.
+2. Contact Us Page
+The "Contact Us" page allows users to submit inquiries, questions, or requests by filling out a form.
+User information submitted through this page is stored securely and can be accessed for follow-up or communication purposes.
 Getting Started
 To run this project locally, follow these steps:

 Clone the Repository:

 bash

 Copy code

 git clone https://github.com/yourusername/dance-website.git
 cd dance-website

 Install Dependencies:

 bash